euhidaman/BitMar-Eval/README.md

 # BitMar Model Evaluation Suite

-This repository contains a comprehensive evaluation suite for the BitMar model, designed to run all major language model benchmarks including ARC, OpenbookQA, BoolQ, HellaSwag, PIQA, WinoGrande, CommonsenseQA, TruthfulQA, TriviaQA, and MMLU.
+This repository contains a comprehensive evaluation suite for the BitMar model, designed to run 7 key language model benchmarks that are most compatible with BitMar's training data.

 ## Overview

 The evaluation suite automatically:
-- Downloads all required benchmark datasets
+- Downloads 7 selected benchmark datasets optimized for BitMar's training data
 - Loads your trained BitMar model from Hugging Face Hub
-- Runs comprehensive evaluations across 11 different benchmarks
+- Runs evaluations on benchmarks that align with your training sources
 - Generates detailed results and summaries
 - Supports both GPU and CPU evaluation